peter hanson's field guide to interesting film

 "King of the Hill" (1993).
 The terrific Steven Soderbergh movie you probably haven't seen, this joyous adaptation of A.E.
 Hochtner's Depression memoir features what should have been a star-making performance by Jesse Bradford, who later clicked as the dreamboat star of teen fare including "Swimfan" (2002).
 Bradford plays Aaron Kurlander, a hard-luck kid whose irrepressible imagination is his only resource when he ends up living alone in his family's St. Louis apartment.
 In more sentimental hands, Aaron's daydreaming might have been illustrated through fantasy sequences; instead, Soderbergh's taut script uses Aaron's fancies as a recurring theme about hope and resilience.
 Boasting several sequences that sparkle with exuberance and a parade of striking performances—by vets including Elizabeth McGovern and Jeroen Krabbe, and such then-newcomers as Adrien Brody and an endearingly wide-eyed Amber Benson—the movie is eccentric, smart and, most importantly, as resourceful as its protagonist.

 "Kiss Kiss Bang Bang" (2005).
 Unfurling with delirious energy, this tongue-in-cheek noir actioner is a lot less chaotic than it seems.
 The directorial debut of screenwriter Shane Black, who patented a style of manic violence laced with bright comedy in "Lethal Weapon" (1987) and other scripts, "Kiss Kiss" is a classically constructed adventure that takes great joy in undercutting its classic construction with wry asides, irreverent interruptions, and outlandish surprises.
 Robert Downey Jr. plays a crook who stumbles into acting and then into a convoluted crime caper, while Val Kilmer plays the gay detective who first coaches Downey's acting and then guides his crimefighting.
 Ironically, these two notorious wild men give controlled performances, leaving the mischievous vamping for another day and nailing every juicy joke in Black's dense script.
-Their interplay is so completely entertaining that one ends up craving a sequel, no matter how unlikely that eventually may be.
+Their interplay is so completely entertaining that one ends up craving a sequel, no matter how unlikely that eventuality may be.
 Breathless and naughty, the movie also overflows with ruthless satire about the netherworld of Hollywood after dark.

 Kotto, Yaphet.
-Actor, b.
-1937.
+Actor, 1937-2021.
 Sometimes mischievous and sometimes outright malicious, Kotto's screen persona demands attention whether he's hidden in an ensemble or spotlighted as a leading player.
-With his towering build, wide eyes, and wicked grin, he often seems poised for violence, that edge pumping electricity into his most interesting roles.
+With his towering build, wide eyes, and wicked grin, he often seemed poised for violence, that edge pumping electricity into his most interesting roles.
 Appearing in films from the early '60s, Kotto blossomed in the early '70s.
 He costarred with Anthony Quinn in the gritty crime picture "Across 110th Street" (1972); directed, produced, and starred in a biker picture called "The Limit" (also 1972); and played a psychotic baddie in the 007 flick "Live and Let Die" (1973).
 A fruitful run followed with steady parts in pictures both good and bad, and three of his best roles arrived at the end of the decade.
 In the 1977 telefilm "Raid on Entebee," he played African strongman Idi Amin; in 1978's "Blue Collar," he was volatile as an autoworker so desperate he resorts to crime; and in 1979's "Alien," his working-class banter with fellow mechanic Harry Dean Stanton was funny and sharp.
 Gently lampooning his fierce image, Kotto scored laughs as a long-suffering federal agent in the 1988 action-comedy "Midnight Run."
 And from 1993 to 2000, he starred in the acclaimed TV drama "Homicide: Life on the Street."

 “La Femme Nikita” aka “Nikita” (1990).
 After a decade of making stylish oddities, Luc Besson announced himself as an action director of the first order with “Nikita,” his distaff take on high-octane espionage thrillers.
 The titular character, played with grace and combustible emotion by Anne Parillaud, is a feral street punk whom disreputable government types transform into a sleek killer.
 Though Besson stuffs the movie with whiz-bang violence, what elevates the picture are the emotional grace notes.
 In the film’s best scene, Nikita has to slip away from her unknowing lover to attempt a cold-blooded political murder; Besson makes the personal stakes of the moment as riveting as the life-or-death danger.
 Tcheky Karyo is marvelously slimy as Nikita’s handler, and Jean Reno, presaging the role he played in Besson’s “The Professional” (1994), provides grim humor as a deadly clean-up man.
 The sleek photography by Thierry Arbogast and the metallic score by Eric Serra give the film a gloss as neon-at-night vivid as anything in the Bruckheimer canon, while Besson ensures a human heart beats amid the spectacle.